hazelcast/hazelcast-csharp-client/doc/dev/doc/configuration.md

 ### Simple Environment

-In a simple, non-hosted environment without dependency injection, options need to be *built* using one of the
+In a simple, non-hosted environment without dependency injection, options need to be *built* using the
-@Hazelcast.HazelcastOptions.Build* methods.
+@Hazelcast.HazelcastOptions.Build methods.

 ```csharp
 public class Program